xmartlabs/xl-blog/blogs/how-okr-implementation-elevated-our-performance-practical-tips-for-your-organization.md

 * **Activity-based key results** focus on completing activities or delivering “projects”.
 This type of KRs typically start with verbs such as *launch*, *create*, *develop*, *deliver*, *build*, *implement*, *define*, *test*, *prepare*, and *plan*.
 * **Value-based** **key results** measure the outcomes of successful activities or projects aiming to deliver value to the organization or clients.
 They often follow the format: *Increase*, *maintain*, or *reduce* *X metric from value A to value B*.

 Why emphasize these distinctions?
-We aim to foster a culture **focused on results and not focused on tasks**.
+We aim to foster a culture **focused on results and not focused on tasks or activities**.
 If we had completed all the activities and nothing improved, we wouldn't have been really successful, so relying only on activity-based key results falls short.
 Here's where KPIs come into play.
 As measurable metrics, **KPIs can serve as excellent key results within OKRs**, facilitating a smooth integration of both frameworks.

 But what if KPIs still need to be established within your organization?
 While the ideal course of action would involve developing organizational and team KPIs, there's no need to panic.
 You can still effectively implement OKRs by gradually incorporating value-based key results into your OKRs, **ensuring each objective includes at least one value-based key result alongside activity-based ones**.
 This approach establishes a way to measure added value and sets clear success criteria, ensuring a smoother integration of OKRs and KPIs over time.